 1 c. low-carb spaghetti sauce with meat (I use homemade, my recipe here:

 4 fresh basil leaves, chopped (or ¼ tsp. dried)

 DIRECTIONS: Preheat oven to 400º.
 Stem the eggplant and slice into ¼” slices.
 Oil sheet pan with olive oil and place each slice on sheet, coating both sides of them with oil as you go.
 Bake until eggplant is nearly done, turning once (takes about 8-10 minutes on a side.
 Remove from oven and lower heat to 350º.
 Layer half the eggplant slices on the bottom of a well oiled baking dish.
 Spoon half the spaghetti sauce over the top.
 Evenly spread all the ricotta cheese on next.
 Now sprinkle on half the mozzarella followed by 2 T. of the Parmesan.
 Spread the chopped basil on next.
 Now place the remaining slices of eggplant on top, reserving out one nice slice to decorate the top of the dish.
+Add the remaining sauce.
 Sprinkle on the remaining mozzarella and then the Parmesan cheese.
 Place the last slice of eggplant center dish and pop into 350º oven for around 30 minutes, until hot and bubbly.
 Garnish with colorful fresh basil leaves if desired.

 NUTRITIONAL INFO: Makes 4 servings, each contains:

 294.3 cals, 19.7g fat, 11.13g carbs, 3.65g fiber, 7.48g NET CARBS, 19g protein, 250 mg sodium

 I like this, but think I would add some crumbled sausage, or burger to it as well

 Glad you liked it.
 My spaghetti sauce has lots of beef in it, but a little Italian sausage never hurt anything. 🙂